alex-chirila/VehSim/readme.txt

 2.3.2 Simulation time is expressed in "ticks", which are not unlike real-life seconds.
 However, the passing of a tick is NOT tied to any particular hardware implementation or real-life measurement unit.
 Simply, a tick will elapse when there are no more operations to be performed in that tick.
 2.3.3 The Start Moment and the End Moment shall be configurable.
 By default, start will be on tick 0 and end will be on tick 86400 (equivalent of 24h).
 2.3.4 The timer shall not "wrap around".
 If one needs to simulate several days, simply use multiples of 86400 for the end moment. (implementation hint: use the largest integer value available on your platform).
+2.3.5 The TT shall offer an interface function, to display the time in a user-friendly format: current day, hour and minute.

 2.4 Passenger Manager
 2.4.1 A passenger is an entity which can do the following actions in the sim: wait in a station until a vehicle with the correct line nr. arrives; travels with said vehicle until a certain road segment; disembarks.